gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
+- 0.9.9:
+  - fixed login problem using the devel branch (5.0.0-dev0) of gmusicapi (today not yet released)
+  - changed the installation instructions using pip `requirements.txt` file: this permits the automatic deploy of gmusicapi from github
+  - the functionality `--list-devices` is actually broken: keep a copy of you device ids!
 - 0.9.8:
   - new option `extended-m3u`: it optionally extends `#EXTINF:` lines of the produced M3U lists to a non-standard format like `artist - song title - album title`
 - 0.9.7 (2014-08-25):